AndreasGerken/selfRegulation/ROS/ros_serial_test/README.md

 *  Start rosserial with: rosrun rosserial_python serial_node.py /dev/ttyUSB0
 *  Run the python script with python2: python ros_serial_test.py

-The Builtin LED should toggle with a frequency of 1Hz
+The LED on Pin 10 should Dim from dark to bright and back.